Home PageAbout the ArtWhat's New?Links

 Shuttle Entering Orbit

 shuttlet.jpg (32310 bytes) Among the Wernher von Braun/Chesley Bonestell 1953-vintage spacecraft designs was a huge, three-stage winged cargo shuttle.
-Much more powerful than the Saturn 5 moon rocket, the shuttle vehicle at takeoff would have measured 265 feet tall and 65 feet in diameter at the base, not including enormous fins.
-It’s first-stage thrust would have been an awesome 28 million pounds, generated by a cluster of 52 engines.
-Grandiose engineering, indeed.
-In fact, the configuration strikingly resembles the abortive Soviet N-1 moon rocket, which clustered 30 engines in its first stage and had a similar conical shape, and that failed dramatically in each of its four launch attempts.
-The massive von Braun/Bonestell shuttle was designed to carry components of the Space Station into orbit and to resupply the Station after it was completed.
-One of Bonestell’s most famous paintings for Collier’s was a view of the manned third stage of the shuttle separating from the second stage, which had just deployed a metallic parachute for its descent back to a soft landing on Earth.
-The image at left depicts the third stage at the end of burn (note the glowing engine chambers) as it enters orbit.
+Much more powerful than NASA's Saturn 5 moon rocket, the shuttle vehicle at takeoff would have measured 265 feet tall and 65 feet in diameter at the base, not including its enormous fins.
+Its first-stage thrust would have been an awesome 28 million pounds (the Saturn V produced 7.5 million pounds of thrust), generated by a cluster of 52 rocket engines.
+This was aerospace engineering at its most grandiose.
+In fact, the configuration resembles the abortive Soviet N-1 moon rocket, which clustered 30 engines in its first stage and had a similar conical shape, and that failed dramatically in each of its four launch attempts.

 The “Space Wheel”